Sin offering and salvation

 Placating the jealous and absolving the innocent

 The ‘call for judgement’ aspect of the Edenic sin offering was particularly apparent when the priest used one to test a wife suspected of adultery (Num 5:1-31).
 Her husband brought a minimal sin offering9, a ‘jealousy offering’ with which the wife identifies by holding it.
-However, although the whole of any grain offering belonged to the priest and there was an absence of blood, there are nevertheless features of that identify this offering as Edenic rather than Noahic.
-It resolved whether the woman had eaten from a forbidden tree10.
-Consuming dust was associated with the curse on the serpent.
-Furthermore, the outcome for the guilty was that her belly would swell through pregnancy, but her ‘thigh’ would fall, i.e. her priest’s portion, the spiritual significance of her offspring as ‘the seed of Eve’, would decay.
+However, although the whole of any grain offering belonged to the priest and there was an absence of blood, there are nevertheless features of that identify this offering as Edenic rather than Noahic: It resolved whether the woman had eaten from a forbidden tree10; Consuming dust was associated with the curse on the serpent; the belly of the guilty would swell (through pregnancy), but her ‘thigh’ would fall (i.e. her priest’s portion, the spiritual significance of her offspring as ‘the seed of Eve’, would decay, which is why Nathan could be sure that the child of Bathsheba by her adultery with David would die).

 This minimal Edenic sin offering served to ‘bring iniquity to remembrance’, i.e. to invite a judgement from God.
 It did so by getting the woman to perform an unclean act, simultaneously emulating the serpent whilst acknowledging that eating dust was the outcome of doing so.
 Dust from the tent was used because that, like dust from the wilderness, was solely under God’s authority and therefore immune to the uncleanliness of this act.
 The subsequent drinking of the water of bitterness symbolised the coming of the curse and adding God’s words to the mixture ensured that the wife received them.
 An undeserved curse could not settle (Prov 26:2), so if she had done nothing wrong it would be as when Ezekiel eats a scroll containing God’s words of woe, lamentation and mourning (Ezek 2:9-3:1).
 It would become sweet to her, not sour.